-Eagle Gold Project, Yukon Territory
+Dublin Gulch - Eagle Gold Project, Yukon Territory

-During the quarter ended May 31, 2010, and through the date of this report, the Company continued its 2010 summer site program including exploration drilling, environmental and permitting activities and engineering work to support a future feasibility study scheduled to begin in the fourth quarter of 2010.
+During the eight months from March 1, 2010 through the date of this report, the Company completed its 2010 summer site program including exploration drilling, environmental and permitting activities and engineering work to support a future feasibility study scheduled to begin in the fourth quarter of 2010.
 Work on environmental baseline studies to support a comprehensive Project Proposal that satisfies the requirements of the Yukon Environmental and Socio-Economic Assessment Act, and all associated permits necessary for the development of the Eagle Gold Project continued.

-During the remainder of calendar 2010, the Company plans to:
+During the remainder of calendar 2010 and through early 2011, the Company plans to:

-- (a) submit a Project Proposal to the Yukon Environmental and Socio-economic Assessment Board initiating the formal process; - (b) initiate a feasibility study; - (c) complete the 2010 summer exploration program to assess the gold potential of areas within trucking distance of Eagle on the large Dublin Gulch property including the Eagle, Shamrock and Olive zones; and - (d) advance discussions with the Na-Cho Nyak Dun First Nation on a benefits agreement.
+- (a) submit a Project Proposal to the Yukon Environmental and Socio-economic Assessment Board initiating the formal process; - (b) initiate a feasibility study; - (c) install a 200-person all-season camp; - (d) complete an expanded 2010 Eagle exploration program; and - (e) advance discussions with the Na-Cho Nyak Dun First Nation on a benefits agreement.